KishanBapodra/tic-tac-toe/README.md

-# tic-tac-toe
+# Tic-Tac-Toe

 A tic-tac-toe game made using vanilla Javascript, HTML and CSS.